Frequently Asked Questions

 Can you help me with an appraisal?

-The Museum does not offer appraisal or authentication services, but there are several organizations that may be able to help you begin your search for an appraiser.
+The Museum does not offer appraisal, authentication, or conservation services, but there are several organizations that may be able to help you begin your search for an appraiser.
 These include:

 American Society of Appraisers